furkandakak/BusBookingApp/README.md

 -This app shows near bus station on Google Map

--Showm my current position with marker on map
+-Show my current position with marker on map

 -Get station position from response, Retrofit has been used.